0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Was this love that we made to rot? (_Was this love we made to rot?_)
 ```

-The cautious voice of reason once again pulls back, much like a tug of war of the mind.
-The narrator realizes that

-- Build up
-- This is where the narrator begins to realize that
+The cautious voice of reason once again pulls back, much like a tug-of-war as the music begins to build towards its climax.
+The first line, "Never wanted to be so stuck", is a striking admission of entrapment.
+The narrator did not intend to become dependent on this relationship.
+The narrator realizes that they have been living through the same cycle of hope and disappointment since they first met.
+The second line asks the question that has been looming since Part I: "Was this love that we made to rot?"
+The use of "made" is deliberate as it implies a shared construction, a relationship that they made together that was explicitly made to fail from the start.
+The verb "rot" evokes decay from the inside, not a sudden death but a slow deterioration that the narrator is only now allowing themself to name.
+This moment marks a turning point: for the first time, the narrator explicitly questions whether his relationship was ever viable, rather than blaming himself for failing to save it.
+However, the fact that he phrases it as a question rather than a statement reveals that he is not ready to accept this truth.
+The rising tension in the instrumentation suggests that clarity will be followed not by action, but by a last-minute surrender.

 ```ad-quote
 title: **dish rags**: 2:B:1-2
 In your arms, to be in your arms (*Never*)
 To be in your arms (*To be in your arms*)
 ```

 - Climax
 - In a last second decision, the narrator decides that they need to see their lover one last time